laucasdu/laucasdu/README.md

 <h1 align="left">Hi, My name is Laura Castillo 😊</h1>

-<h3 align="left">I'm a Full-Stack junior developer, with training in a full-stack bootcamp of 850h.
+<h3 align="left">I'm a Full-Stack junior developer, with training in a Full-Stack bootcamp of 850h.
 I am also a graphic designer and illustrator with experience in the sector.
 At the bootcamp I have done different projects both in group and individual .</h3>

 - Front-End: HTML · CSS · JavaScript · React.js · Styled Components · Axios · Atomic & Responsive Design · UX/UI Design
 - Back-End: Java · Spring Boot · JPA · JUnit Mockito · H2 Hibernate · SQL · Postman